Lawyer and Teacher Associations Oppose Legislation to Ban Spanking

 0:00

-Lawyers and schoolteachers are asking Parliament to reject private member’s bills that try to ban the spanking of children.
+Lawyers and schoolteachers are asking Parliament to reject proposed legislation seeking to ban the spanking of children.

-Both the Canadian Teachers Federation (CTF) and the Quebec Defence lawyers Association (AQAAD) have written to the Senate’s legal and constitutional affairs committee to say a proposed bill to repeal the corporal punishment provision of the Criminal Code of Canada would cause major problems for teachers and parents.
+The Canadian Teachers Federation (CTF) and Quebec Defence Lawyers Association (AQAAD) have written to the Senate’s legal and constitutional affairs committee to say a proposed bill to repeal the corporal punishment provision of the Criminal Code of Canada would cause major problems for teachers and parents.

-Senate Bill S-251, sponsored by Senator Stan Kutcher, would repeal Section 43 of the Criminal Code of Canada, which allows parents, teachers, and guardians to correct a child “if the force does not exceed what is reasonable under the circumstances.”
+Senate Bill S-251, sponsored by Senator Stanley Kutcher in 2023, aims to repeal Section 43 of the Criminal Code, which allows parents, teachers, and guardians to correct a child “if the force does not exceed what is reasonable under the circumstances.”

-The teachers federation says there are times when teachers must use physical force to restrain children from violent or harmful behaviours, as first reported by Blacklock’s Reporter.
+The CTF says there are times when teachers must use physical force to restrain children from violent or harmful behaviours, as first reported by Blacklock’s Reporter.

-“We are concerned by the very real possibility that should Section 43 be repealed without a Safe Schools Amendment, classrooms will become more unsafe at a time when we are seeing increased violence in classrooms throughout Canada,” the CTF said in its brief to the Senate.
+“We are concerned by the very real possibility, that should Section 43 be repealed without a Safe Schools Amendment, classrooms will become more unsafe at a time when we are seeing increased violence in classrooms throughout Canada,” the CTF said in its brief to the Senate in November 2023.

-The teachers pointed to a 2023 study by the Elementary Teachers’ Federation of Ontario, which found 80 percent of elementary teachers in the province had either experienced violence from students or witnessed students being violent against another staff member.
-Two thirds of teachers surveyed said the violence is getting worse.
+The federation pointed to a 2023 Elementary Teachers’ Federation of Ontario (ETFO) study which indicated that 77 percent of its members have either personally experienced violence or witnessed violence against another staff person.
+Two-thirds of those surveyed said the severity of violent incidents has gotten worse.

-“Without replacement for Section 43, we anticipate an increase in the number of assault charges filed and prosecuted,” said the CTF.
+“Without replacement for Section 43, we anticipate an increase in the number of assault charges filed and prosecuted,” the CTF said.

 “As a precaution, teachers would be advised to not intervene in situations noted above.
 This could result in more severe injuries to students and more calls to police.”